Externoak/Python-Scripts-SYSAdmin/README.md

 		 Pingcheck.
 Will ping all IP's at specified network checking who's active.

 		 Webstatus.
 Will check specified domain and check if it's currently working.

+		 CheckInterface.
+Will check specified interface and print to terminal main info.